D-Robotics/hobot_cv/README.md

 [Introduction to hobotcv_benchmark](./benchmark/README.md)

 ## Run
-- After successful compilation, copy the generated install path to Horizon X3 development board (ignore the copying step if compiling on X3), and execute the following command to run.
+- After successful compilation, copy the generated install path to RDK X3 development board (ignore the copying step if compiling on X3), and execute the following command to run.

 ## Running on X3 Ubuntu system